atlonxp/recursive-goIndex-downloader/README.md

 API-based crawler with paralled files downloader

-	21 Aprial 2020 (v2.3)
+	21 Aprial 2020 (v2.3.1)
 	---------------------
 	While crawling, fetching might cause errors sometime due to some quick requests or server is busy.
 	This problem has caused the eror in getting a json, so we re-fetch the url again (up to MAX_RETRY_CRAWLING) or until we found key "files" in the return response.
 Once retries is reached the maximum and the key "files" is not found, so we ignore this link (return [])

+	At the end, if you find there is failure, just re-run the download section again.
+Unless you set OVERWITE = TRUE, all files will be re-downloaded

-	+ added MAX_RETRY_CRAWLING
+	+ added MAX_RETRY_CRAWLING (v2.3)
+	+ fixed FILE_EXISTING_CHECK (stupid) bug
+	+ added failure-links download task

 	20 Aprial 2020 (v2.2)
 	---------------------